stevearc/aerial.nvim/README.md

 Aerial can display document symbols from a couple of sources; you will need to follow the setup steps for at least one of them.
 You can configure your preferred source(s) with the `backends` option (see [Options](#options)).
-The default is to prefer LSP when it's available and fall back to Treesitter.
+The default is to prefer Treesitter when it's available and fall back to LSP.

 ### LSP